In this article:

 While the internet may attempt to persuade you differently, there are no mystical fertility foods, fertility drugs, or ancient traditions that have been shown to increase conception rates.
-The fact is that, although some of your lifestyle choices influence your chances of conceiving, you have little control over your fertility, and the best thing you can do (assuming no underlying medical issue) is to continue trying.
+The fact is that, although some of your lifestyle choices influence your chances of conceiving, you have little control over your fertility, and the best thing you can do (assuming there is no underlying medical issue) is to continue trying.

 What factors influence fertility?

-• Age: Fertility falls with age in both men and women, but the consequences are more severe in women, who are born with all of the eggs they will ever need.
-It's the most obvious factor affecting fertility.
-Women in their twenties have a greater chance of becoming pregnant because they have more eggs and a larger percentage of genetically normal ones.
+While just a few variables have been demonstrated to increase fertility, there are others that may have the opposite effect.
+If you're having trouble conceiving, take a closer look at the following:- Age: Fertility levels decline with age for both men and women, but the effects are more pronounced in women, who are born with all the eggs they will ever have.
+This is the most significant factor affecting fertility.
+Women in their twenties have a greater chance of becoming pregnant because they have more viable eggs and a larger percentage of the eggs are genetically normal ones.
 Women in their thirties are around half as fertile.
 After the age of 35, a woman's chances of conceiving fall considerably.
 Male fertility falls with age, particularly after age 40, although more gradually.
-It seems terribly unfair, but talking with your doctor about fertility—even before you consider starting a family—can help you prepare correctly.
+It seems terribly unfair, but talking with your doctor about fertility even before you consider starting a family can help you prepare correctly.

-• Environmental considerations: There is rising data indicating ties between infertility and environmental contaminants, such as chemicals present in our houses, personal care items, and cleaning solutions—but the effect of regular exposure to these substances is not entirely known.
+- Environmental considerations: There is rising data indicating ties between infertility and environmental contaminants, such as chemicals present in our houses, personal care items, and cleaning solutions but the effect of regular exposure to these substances is not entirely known.

 How to increase fertility?

-When it comes to increasing fertility, timing is crucial, just as it is in many other aspects of life.
-In general, you will have more fertility in your 20s than in your 30s, and in your 30s than in your 40s.
-The number of viable eggs decreases year after year, so discuss your intentions to create a family with your obstetrician as soon as feasible.
+When it comes to improving fertility, timing is crucial, just as it is in many other aspects of life.
+In general, you will have higher levels of fertility in your 20s than in your 30s, and in your 30s than in your 40s.
+The number of viable eggs decreases every year, so discuss your intentions to start a family with your obstetrician as soon as feasible.A preconception consultation allows you to discuss and address any present health conditions or genetic diseases that may need testing or prescription changes.
+Aside from that, it is recommended that you prepare for conception as you would for pregnancy: Begin taking folic acid-containing prenatal vitamins, exercising moderately, and eating nutritiously.

 There is emerging evidence that diets rich in unsaturated fats, healthy grains, vegetables, and seafood may improve fertility in both men and women.
 Taking an iron supplement may also help, but always consult with your doctor before adding vitamins or supplements to your regimen.